 Applications for CareerNet are accepted all year round, and we host multiple intakes per year.

 - An 8-week part-time online training session will cover essential employability skills, including personal marketing skills such as résumé and cover letter writing, job search techniques and accessing the hidden job market, interview skills, business etiquette, networking, and presentations from employer partners and industry experts.
-It will also feature subjects on workers’ rights in Canada, cultural literacy, workplace literacy, financial literacy, advanced life skills, and the importance of essential skills.
+It will also feature subjects on workers’ rights in Canada, cultural literacy, history of Indigenous Peoples in Canada, workplace literacy, anti-racism and the importance of essential skills.

-- An 8 to 12-week professional mentoring session in which clients will be paired with a suitable mentor within their career field to enhance community connections, receive advice in their job search, and build a professional network within their respective locations.
+- An 8 to 12-week mentoring session in which clients are paired with a suitable mentor within their professional field to enhance community connections, receive advice in their job search, and build a professional network within their respective locations.

-- Continuous access to employment counsellors who provide relevant and tailored support based on the clients’ employment needs and help prepare them to enter the labour market.
+- Continuous access to employment counsellors who provide relevant and tailored support based on the clients’ employment needs and help prepare them to enter the labor market.

 Benefits of the Program